Enapter/grafana-plugins/README.md

 4. Move the extracted `dist` dir to `/var/lib/grafana/plugins/enapter-telemetry/dist`.

 ## Configuration

+The plugin is at the moment unsigned.
+To allow Grafana to load unsigned plugins,

 Once the plugin is installed, a new datasource should be created: